Nintendo Switch Online Alternatives

 Strengths

-• +Free tier covers basic streaming
+• +Free tier remains available for basic streaming testing

 Trade-offs

-• No included game catalog
+• No included game catalog; you bring your own library

-• Streaming quality depends on internet
+• Streaming quality depends entirely on your internet connection

 Free